risktoollib/RTL/README.md

 ## Python

-A python wrapper for some functions is available at https://github.com/bbcho/pyRTL
+A python version of RTL for most functions is available at https://pypi.org/project/risktools/.

 ## Installation